Ultra-luminous X-ray sources as super-critical propellers: Discussion and Conclusions

-We have proposed that most ULX and ULS sources host neutron stars in super-critical propeller stage.
+We have proposed that some ULX and ULS sources host neutron stars in the super-critical propeller stage corresponding to super-Eddington mass inflow rates and with the radiation pressure in the inner disk sustaining a quasi-spherical geometrically thick structure.
 This leads to a natural mechanism for the optically thick winds with velocity $v \sim 0.2 c$ launched by radiative and centrifugal processes.
-The X-ray emission is then processed in this optically thick medium and be observed as soft emission at large viewing angles.
-The spin-down energy released by the slowing down neutron star is the main source of the extreme luminosity of these objects.
-We have estimated, from the balance of magnetic and material stresses, the inner radius of the disc in super-critical propeller regime.
-We assumed that the magnetic field of ULX's are of order $B\sim 10^{13}\,{\rm G}$ as appropriate for very young pulsars.
-This value is the logarithmic center of the values estimated by \citet{bac+14} (as $\sim 10^{12}\,{\rm G}$) and \citet{eks+15} (as $\sim 10^{14}\,{\rm G}$) for the neutron star in PULX source M82 X--2.
-We have estimated the the spin-down torque and shown that the spin-down power is sufficient to power the ULX and ULS systems.
+The X-ray emission is then processed in this optically thick medium and is observed as soft emission at large viewing angles.
+The spindown energy released by the slowing down neutron star is the main source of the extreme luminosity of these objects.

+We have shown that only those systems with initial magnetic fields $B\gtrsim 10^{13}\,{\rm G}$ are spun down to periods $P\sim 1\,{\rm s}$ matching the observed periods of PULXs confirming the early view \citep{eks+15} that the first discovered PULX, M82 X-2 has such strong magnetic fields.
+Inclusion of accretion induced magnetic field decay will obviously require even stronger initial field strengths.
+We have estimated the spindown torque and shown that the spindown power at the early stage when the neutron star is rotating rapidly is sufficient to address the luminosity of ULX and ULS systems.